mongodb/awscdk-resources-mongodbatlas/API.md

 URLs of the publicly accessible data files.

 You can't specify URLs that require authentication.
-Atlas Data Lake creates a partition for each URL.
-If empty or omitted, Data Lake uses the URLs from the store specified in the dataSources.storeName parameter.
+Atlas Data Federation creates a partition for each URL.
+If empty or omitted, Data Federation uses the URLs from the store specified in the dataSources.storeName parameter.

 ---